mc51/Clipster-Desktop/README.md

 Download [`clipster`](https://github.com/mc51/Clipster-Desktop/releases/latest/download/clipster) from the latest Linux release and start it.
 To have Clipster auto start, add it to `Application Autostart`.

-### Windows
+### Windows (coming soon...)

-Download [`clipster.exe`](https://github.com/mc51/Clipster-Desktop/releases/latest/download/clipster.exe) from the latest Windows release and start it.
+Download _ from the latest Windows release and start it.
 To have Clipster auto start, open the current user's auto-start folder by opening Explorer and typing `shell:startup`.
 Copy `clipster.exe` there.

-### MacOS
+### MacOS (coming soon...)

-Download [`clipster.zip`](https://github.com/mc51/Clipster-Desktop/releases/latest/download/clipster.zip) from the latest MacOS release, move it to `Applications` and start it.
+Download _ from the latest MacOS release, move it to `Applications` and start it.
 You might get a warning message, that you need to ignore.
 Newer MacOS versions might even prevent you from opening it entirely at first.
 You have [two options](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac):
 1. Open it in the Finder via `right click --> open`
 2. After failing to open it, go to `System Preferences --> Security & Privacy`.
 In the `General` Tab the App will be listed and you can start it from there